The Hounds of Baskerville: Plot

 Calling Mycroft, Sherlock gains access to Baskerville again.
 Searching the lower levels of the genetics labs alone, John finds himself trapped and then hears growling, which he assumes is the hound.
 Locking himself in an empty cage, he calls Sherlock, who rescues him.
 Sherlock deduces that a chemical weapon designed to trigger violent hallucinations was responsible.
 Retreating into his "mind palace", a memory technique, Sherlock realises that "liberty" and "in" stand for Liberty, Indiana.
 After viewing confidential files, he learns that "H.O.U.N.D." was a secret C.I.A. project aimed at creating a hallucinatory anti-personnel chemical weapon.
 Although the project was abandoned several years before, Sherlock realises Frankland, who participated in the project, has continued it secretly.

 After John receives a call from Mortimer warning that Henry has run off with a gun, John, Sherlock, and Lestrade run to the hollow to find Henry about to commit suicide.
 Sherlock explains that the hound was a hallucination; his father had been killed by Frankland, wearing a gas mask and a sweatshirt with "H.O.U.N.D.
 Liberty, IN" on it.
 A child could not cope with this, so his mind tricked him.
 Every time Henry came back, Frankland gassed him with the hallucinogen.
 The fog in the hollow is actually the chemical agent, triggered by pressure pads in the area.
 As Henry calms down, they all fall under the influence of the gas and see a savage dog preparing to attack them, and John shoots it.
 Frankland appears at the scene, and Sherlock briefly hallucinates that he is Moriarty, before giving chase.
 Henry realises that his father had been murdered because he found Frankland testing the drug.
-Frankland flees into the base's minefield and is blown up.
+He attacks Frankland, who flees into the base's minefield and is blown up.

 As Sherlock and John prepare to leave the following day, John wonders why he saw the hound in the laboratory despite not having inhaled the gas from the hollow.
 Sherlock surmises that the leaking pipes poisoned John in the laboratory.
 John realises that Sherlock locked him in the labs to test his theory.
 He also points out that Sherlock was wrong for once; he'd believed the drug was in Henry's sugar and had surreptitiously put it in John's coffee.

 In the closing scenes, Mycroft oversees the release of Moriarty from a holding cell, which has "Sherlock" written all over the walls.